mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

         4. A waiver for readiness does not excuse an individual from participation in the PFA nor will it change existing data in PRIMS.
+    4. Policy Transition Guidance.
+        1. Sailors subject to an approved or pending ADSEP, effective prior to 1 January 2016, are to be offered the opportunity to be retained.
+Sailors who desire to separate will continue processing for ADSEP.
+These additional requirements apply to Sailors who desire to be retained:
+            1. These Sailors must notify their CO, be medically cleared to participate in the PRT, and pass a mock or official PFA prior to 1 December 2015.
+Mock PFAs shall be recorded in PRIMS under the FEP tab for the Sailor.
+            2. A Sailor who does not meet BCA requirements must also be cleared by their medical provider to participate in the Cycle 2 2015 PRT.
+Medical waivers will be handled as normal, including potential referral to a Medical Evaluation Board for recurring medical issues.
+            3. Sailors who failed the Cycle 1 2015 BCA will be enrolled in FEP, and participate in mock PFAs every 30 days.
+            4. Sailors who have not passed a mock or official PFA by 1 December 2015, or who fails any portion of the official PRT during Cycle 2 2015, will be recorded as a PFA failure in PRIMS and continue to be processed for ADSEP.
+        2. Sailors who fail the Cycle 2 2015 PFA, and where that failure is their third in a 4-year period, will be processed for ADSEP.
 3. Retention Following an ADSEP Board.
 Individuals retained in the Navy following COMNAVPERSCOM approval of the ADSEP board recommendation are eligible to transfer to billets other than